Frequently Asked Questions about Teaching Abroad

 How competitive is admission to CIEE Teach Abroad programs?Click to Open

 While global demand for English teachers is strong, we have many applicants, and some programs do fill up quickly.
-This is especially true for our programs in Portugal, Morocco, and the Czech Republic.
 The best way to secure a position in those locations is to apply early.
 Applications are considered on a rolling basis in the order they were received.